chamatheapp/chama-backend-assignment-course-signup/README.md

 To sign up, students need to supply their name and their age.

-## Part 1: Prevent from overbooking the course
+## Part 1: Scaling out

+There are many courses and millions of sign ups.

 Create a logic that will sign up students a course.
 If a course is full, it should not be possible to sign up any more.

-## Part 2: Scaling out

-After few months, the company's courses grow wildly successfull, business is booming.
-There are many courses and millions of sign ups, and your synchronous app that uses logic from Part 1 cannot handle the load any more.

 Create facility that defers the actual processing to a worker process: signing up is processed asynchronously via a message bus.